-The gum, lozenge, mouth spray, oral strips and inhalator all work by replacing some of the nicotine you would normally inhale from cigarettes.
+The gum, lozenge, mouth spray and inhalator all work by replacing some of the nicotine you would normally inhale from cigarettes.

-To release the nicotine you chew the gum (and park it inside your cheek), suck the lozenge, spray the mouth spray (into the side of your mouth or under your tongue), place the oral strip on your tongue, or suck on the cigarette-shaped inhalator.
+To release the nicotine you chew the gum (and park it inside your cheek), suck the lozenge, spray the mouth spray (into the side of your mouth or under your tongue), or suck on the cigarette-shaped inhalator.
 The nicotine is then absorbed through the lining of your mouth.

 Combination therapy means using two types of nicotine replacement products at the same time.
 The approved combinations in Australia are: